 The first coffee house on this site appeared in 1794, just three years after Mozart’s death, when Haydn and Beethoven still entertained the Viennese public with new compositions.

-A chequered history and various name changes followed, including a brief pause when the surrounding building made way for the current one in the late 19th-century.
+A chequered history and various name changes followed, including a pause when the surrounding building made way for the current one in the late 19th-century.

 Those early cafés adjoined a major theatre and concert venue (now the Sacher hotel), where Beethoven’s Ninth Symphony premiered and Chopin first played piano to a Viennese audience.
 Another neighbour was (and still is) the State Opera House.

 Inevitably, Café Mozart became a frequent haunt for actors, singers, musicians, dancers, and others of an artistic bent.
 And that central location continues to contribute significantly to the coffee house’s popularity.

 Curiously, the Café Mozart name only came about in 1929 in reference to the large Mozart monument nearby, which has since moved to the Burggarten park.

 And, equally curiously, the highlight in the café’s rich history was perhaps just after WWII, when the likes of Graham Greene, Carol Reed, Orson Welles and Joseph Cotten dropped by.

-All worked on The Third Man and apparently became regular guests, which might explain why the film’s Holly Martins and Baron Kurtz meet at “Café Mozart” in the movie (although they actually shot the film scenes elsewhere).
+All worked on The Third Man and apparently became regular guests, which might explain why the film’s Holly Martins and Baron Kurtz meet at “Café Mozart” in the movie (although they actually shot the film scenes elsewhere on Neuer Markt square).